Bagoong: Patís

 Patís or fish sauce is a byproduct of the fermentation process.
 It is a clear, yellowish liquid that floats above the fermented mixture, and has a sharp salty or cheese-like flavor.
-Sauces similar to patís include nước mắm in Vietnam, nam pha (ນ້ຳປາ) in Laos, hom ha in China, nam pla in Thailand, shottsuru in Japan and saeu chot in Korea, as well as the garum of ancient Greece and the Roman empire.
+Sauces similar to patís include nước mắm in Vietnam, nam pha (ນ້ຳປາ) in Laos, hom ha in China, nam pla in Thailand, shottsuru in Japan and saeu chot in Korea, as well as the garum of ancient Greece and the Roman Empire.
 Indonesia has an East Javanese condiment called petis (pronounced similar to patís in Filipino): a paste made from the caramelized fermented reduction of pindang broth, a spicy and tangy herbal soup typically containing fish or shrimp (occasionally, beef or eggs).

 To obtain patís, fermentation is longer, usually taking six months to a year.
 During the longer fermentation processes, the fish or shrimp constituents disintegrate further, producing a clear yellowish liquid on top of the mixture due to hydrolysis.
 This is the patis; it can be harvested once it has developed its characteristic smell.
 It is drained, pasteurized, and bottled separately, while the residue is turned into bagoong.
 If the residual solids are not moist enough, brine is usually added.
 The rate of fermentation can vary depending on the pH levels of the mixture and the temperature.
 Exposure to sunlight can also reduce the amount of time required to two months.

 Reputation

-Over the centuries, western unfamiliarity with bagoong has given it a reputation as an "exotic" dish, portrayed in a positive or negative light depending on the point of view of the writer.
+Over the centuries, people unfamiliar with bagoong have given it a reputation as an "exotic" dish, portraying in a positive or negative light, depending on the point of view of the writer.
 For example, one early description was Spanish colonial official Antonio de Morga, whose book Sucesos de las Islas Filipinas (Events in the Philippine Isles) included a description of bagoong as "fish which ... has started to rot and stink."
 This later prompted preeminent Philippine nationalist Jose Rizal to denounce the descriptions in his 1890 annotation, saying: